Pieter Nuyts: Return to the Dutch Republic

 On returning to his home country he first went back to his city of birth Middelburg, before starting a career as a local administrator in Zeelandic Flanders, and settling in Hulst shortly after the town had been wrested from the Spanish in 1645.
 He eventually rose to be three times mayor of Hulster Ambacht and twice mayor of Hulst.
 Thanks to powerful allies in the Middelburg chamber of the VOC he was able to successfully appeal for the cancellation of the fines placed on him, and the money was returned.
-In 1640 he married Anna van Driel, who died that same year while giving birth to Nuyts' third son, also called Pieter.
+In 1640 he married Anna van Driel, who died that same year while giving birth to Nuyts's third son, also called Pieter.
 In 1649 he married his third (or perhaps fourth) and final wife, Agnes Granier, who was to outlive him.